Jump to:

 • Exercise can then be performed on muscle being tested with a brief isometric contraction for 10-15 seconds.
 This is done to evaluate for facilitation and repair of decrement.

-• Muscle can also be exercised for 60 seconds if no decrement is present at rest to look for post activation exhaustion
+• Muscles can also be exercised for 60 seconds if no decrement is present at rest to look for post-activation exhaustion

-• Immediately after exercise stimulate the nerve at 3 Hz for 5-10 responses.
+• Immediately after exercise, stimulate the nerve at 2-3 Hz for 5-10 responses.
 This step can be repeated every minute for 5 -6 minutes.

-• During RNS Temperature should be maintained at or above 32 degrees C, and as close to 35 degrees C as possible.
+• During RNS temperature should be maintained at or above 32 degrees Celsius, and ideally at 35 degrees Celsius.

 • If feasible, acetylcholinesterase inhibitors should be held for 12 hours before repetitive stimulation is performed.5

-• Abnormal decrement is >10% amplitude decrement between the first and fourth or fifth responses.
+• A decrement of >10% in amplitude between the first and fourth or fifth responses is abnormal.
 Usually a distal limb, proximal limb, and bulbar muscles are assessed, and, when feasible, an affected muscle should be tested.
 Proximal muscles are more sensitive in MG, but distal upper limb muscles are more sensitive in LEMS.6,7 Each lab should have a standardized method of performing RNS.

-• LEMS: Decrement may occur at rest but usually demonstrates progressive decline rather than a U-shaped pattern.8 Following brief isometric exercise, there is usually CMAP amplitude increment termed post-exercise facilitation (PEF; see below).
-PEE is not evident in LEMS.
+• LEMS: Best muscles to test are those that are distal and innervated by a single nerve: abductor pollicis brevis (median), adductor digiti minimi (ulnar), extensor digitorum communis (radial), and extensor digitorum brevis (fibular [peroneal]) muscles.
+Decrement may occur at rest but usually demonstrates progressive decline rather than a U-shaped pattern.8 Following brief isometric exercise, there is usually CMAP amplitude increment termed post-exercise facilitation (PEF; see below).
+PEF is not evident in LEMS.

 • Botulism: Similar to LEMS.